garywill/BigSearch/src/README.md

 ## How to edit search engines

-Generally, you only need to write JSON and have basic http request knowledge about GET/POST.

-The method described here to add or edit an engine is for both:
+Ordinary users who only use basic features can directly use our [online gui engine-editing tool (link1)](https://acsearch.ga/editengine.php) ([link2](http://acsearch.tk/editengine.php)).

+Following paragraphs is about JSON-format engine data specification.
+Using JSON you can use all features of this tool.
+The method is for both:

+1. User-defined private engines
-1. Big Search built-in search engines
+2. Big Search built-in search engines (`enginesdata.js`)
-2. User-defined private engines

 ### Examples

 #### Short Format

+You only need to write very simple JSON and have basic HTTP knowledge on `GET Method`.

 ```yaml
 {